 It should be noted that a Gambling Machine Licence is awarded per machine and is subject to fees documented in the relevant fee statement.
-If on application for a new licence there has been no material change of the kind to the Gambling Machine mentioned in the preceding paragraph, the applicant should send with the application form a statement to this effect.
+If on application for a new licence there has been no material change of the kind mentioned in the preceding paragraph, the applicant should send with the application form a statement to this effect.